rohanreddymelachervu/SpringBoot-Animal-Facts-APIs/README.md

 2.) execute mvn install -DskipTests <br/>
 3.)
 Now go to directory of the jar file <br/>
 4.) execute java -jar <filename.jar> <br/>
 5.)
-Use PostMan to send POST or GET request to specific endpoints. <br/>
+Use PostMan to send POST or GET requests to specific endpoints. <br/>